This topic describes what a service-linked role is and how to create, delete, and monitor one.

 -

-Cloud Config assumes the role: When Cloud Config needs to read your cloud resource information to generate a compliance report, it assumes its SLR to obtain temporary credentials.
+Cloud Config assumes the role: When Cloud Config needs to read your cloud resource information to generate a compliance report, it assumes its service-linked role to obtain temporary security credentials.

 -

-The service uses the role to access other cloud services: Cloud Config uses the SLR's identity and permissions to securely access other services, such as ECS and ApsaraDB RDS, and read information like resource lists and configurations.
+Cloud Config accesses other cloud services: Cloud Config uses the identity and permissions of the service-linked role to securely access other cloud services like ECS and RDS to read resource lists and configurations.

 -

-The service completes its function: After obtaining the required cloud resource information, Cloud Config generates compliance reports.
+Completes the task: After obtaining the required cloud resource information, Cloud Config generates the compliance report.

-This way, Cloud Config can securely and conveniently access other services without requiring you to manually configure complex access policies.
+This way, Cloud Config can securely and conveniently access other services without requiring you to manually configure complex permission policies.

-Both service-linked roles and service roles are assumed by cloud services and grant them the permissions needed to function.
-However, they differ fundamentally in how they are used.
+Similar to service roles, service-linked roles are assumed by a cloud service and grant the service the necessary permissions.
+However, they are fundamentally different in how they are used:

 |